-If students are scoring below a proficiency standard (80%) on common assessments within a course at the end of the first or second marking period, a meeting will be scheduled to discuss the most appropriate course/path.
+If a student is scoring below a proficiency standard (75%) on common assessments within a course at the end of the first or second marking period, a meeting will be scheduled to discuss the most appropriate course/path.

-During this meeting, it may be suggested that:

-- students at the seminar level move into the honors level course. - students at the honors level maybe asked to move into the grade level course.
+- During this meeting, it may be suggested that: - students at the seminar level move into the honors level course. - students at the honors level maybe asked to move into the grade level course.